TAF-Verification/aeromet-py/docs/docs.md

 ### Raw Code

 Get the raw code as its received in the instance.
-Type `str`.
+TypeStation`str`station

 ```python
 print(metar.raw_code)